Earthplace Preschool Policies and Procedures

 If a child has any food allergies or intolerances, parents are required to provide snacks.

-Our building cannot be deemed peanut-safe because peanut products are used in the Animal Hall.
-However, we do not serve peanut products in our snack program.
-We have made this decision because of the danger of the children not washing the peanut butter off of their hands, clothes, and even the chairs.
-Children may not bring peanut butter for lunch.
+Our building cannot be deemed allergen-free because peanut, sesame, and tree nut products are used in the Animal Hall.
+However, we do not serve peanut, sesame, or tree nut products in our snack program.
+We have made this decision because of the danger of the children not washing the allergens completely off of their hands, clothes, and even the chairs.
+Children may not bring peanut, sesame, or tree nut products for lunch.
 All children will wash their hands at the beginning of the school day and before eating their snack or lunch.